In the overview of DNA replication, what is the primary role of D... | Study Prep in Pearson+

 Multiple Choice

-In the overview of DNA replication, what is the primary role of DNA ligase?
+In the overview of DNA replication, what is the primary role of DNA polymerase?

 A